Arrest made in 'Mrs. Doubtfire' arson in San Francisco

 The physician is one of the nation’s leading craniofacial surgeons performing procedures on transgender people.
 “I turn boys’ faces into girls’ faces,” he told local station KNTV, an NBC affiliate, last summer.

-Ousterhout, who bought the house in 1997, also told KNTV he was the perfect person to own the house featured in “Mrs. Doubtfire,” which is about a man who disguises himself as an elderly female nanny and was one of Williams’ best-known films.
+Ousterhout, who bought the house in 1997, also told KNTV he was the perfect person to own the house featured in “Mrs. Doubtfire,” which is about a man who disguises himself as an elderly female nanny and is one of Williams’ best known films.

-Police declined to release further details on Welch’s arrest, including how they found her.
-It was not immediately clear if she had an attorney.

-Reporting by Michael Fleeman in Los Angeles, Editing by Alex Dobuzinskis, Sandra Maler and Peter Cooney
+Reporting by Michael Fleeman in Los Angeles, Editing by Alex Dobuzinskis and Sandra Maler